garrandall/popular-music-data/tracks/in-love-wit-chu-da-brat-cherish.md

 When I wake up in the morning it's You
 When I can't sleep at night it's You
-When im tossin and turning its You
+When I'm tossin and turning its You
 When my body yearnin it's You
 When I wake up in the morning it's You
 When I can't sleep at night it's You
-When im tossin and turning its You
+When I'm tossin and turning its You
 When my body yearnin it's You
 Oh
 Im in love